 Final verdict: Consensus vs Lovable

 Both Consensus and Lovable are strong tools in the productivity space, but they serve different needs.
 Consensus stands out for only peer-reviewed sources, making it ideal for researchers.
-Lovable differentiates with fastest way to build web apps, which benefits users focused on non-developers building web apps.
+Lovable is best at fastest way to build web apps — particularly for teams focused on non-developers building web apps.

 The best approach is to try Consensus's free tier and Lovable's free tier to see which fits your specific workflow.